exposit/dw-ccs/_posts/2018-11-18-the-vampire.md

 excerpt:

-trigger: When you are cursed through foul witchcraft or turned by an elder vampire.
+trigger: When you are cursed through foul witchcraft or turned by an elder vampire...

 categories:
 - monster